NobleMajo/bunrouter/README.md

 # bun-router

 A simple [express](https://expressjs.com/de/starter/hello-world.html)-like router written for [bun.serve()](https://bun.sh/docs/api/http).
-Bun dont has a buildin router, so use this.
+Bun dont has a buildin router, so i created this one and it dont need any dependencies.

 Uses the speed of the bun for a simple, known and solid routing experience.